 Learning how to create an online course can seem like a daunting task, but when you break up the process into smaller parts, each section becomes a little easier to understand and digest.
 Plus, you might finish your course faster if you have a blueprint to follow.

-For easy reference, here are the 10 easy steps to create an online course:
+For easy reference, here are the nine easy steps to creating an online course: